-Full Reset button

-When a full reset is performed, all cards in the matrix reset, regardless of any system preferences in the program software.
-Non-volatile memory is cleared.

-To perform a full reset:

-- 1. Press and hold the CPU card's lower RESET button (the Full reset button). - 2.
-Simultaneously press and release the CPU card's upper RESET button. - 3.
-Continue holding the CPU card's lower RESET button for two seconds.
-The CPU card then performs a full reset.

-The same configuration that was active before the system was reset will be active after reset.
+CPU card lights and controls Full Reset button G When a full reset is performed, all cards in the matrix reset regardless of any system preferences in the program software and non-volatile memory are cleared.
+To perform a full reset: Press and hold the card's lower RESET button (the Full reset button).
+2. Simultaneously press and release the card's upper RESET button.
+Continue holding the card's lower RESET button for two seconds.
+The card then performs a full reset. reset will be active after reset.
 When the cards and connected audio devices reset, they momentarily stop their current activity and restart.
 During this process configuration information is downloaded to the cards and audio devices from the CPU card's non-volatile RAM.
 Note: Under normal operating conditions it is not necessary to perform a full reset.
 Technical personnel might perform a full reset if they believe that the CPU card is operating incorrectly as a result of corruption of the microprocessor's internal data or instruction sequence.